chumaky/datero-docs/docs/clouds/index.md

 ## IPv6 support
 Datero web application is configured to listen on both IPv4 and IPv6 addresses.
-It's applicable for all cloud and on-premises installations.
+It's applicable for all clouds and on-premises installations.
 For an example of how to serve Datero over IPv6, see [IPv6 Support](../administration/ipv6.md).